tytydraco/yessleep/out/My_hometowns_claim_to_fame_was_a_museum_of_oddities_I_think_Im_fated_to_die_there.md

 To be clear, though, she was right to be skeptical.

 First off, the unassuming layout and hokey decor didn’t exactly scream *scientific integrity.* It was the second tallest building in town, squeezed tightly between the fire station and our local burger joint, marked by a piece of ostentatious, neon signage that rose unnecessarily high into the air.
 I loved pretty much everything about *Curbside Emporium,* excluding that damn sign.
 It made no earthly sense.
-The nearest interstate was ten miles away, and the tallest building in town was the adjacent fire station: who was elevation for?
+The nearest interstate was ten miles away, and the tallest building in town was the adjacent fire station: who was the elevation for?
 Birds?
 Angels?
 Distracted, low-flying biplane pilots?
 Not only that, but the fluorescent green bulbs cost a small fortune and were prone to malfunction.
 For them all to work at once was nothing short of a miracle.
 The first “R” burnt out for what seemed like my entire freshman year of high school, making the sign read *“Cubside Emporium”,* which, to be perfectly frank, just sounds like a very odd, very specific porn outlet.

 Now, I get it was meant to be symbolic; not practical.
 A signal to visitors that *Curbside Emporium* was clearly the crown jewel of our otherwise no-name town.
 Still, the building itself was in a state of perpetual disrepair.
 Why not siphon money from the sign towards fixing the crumbling foundation or eradicating the carpenterworm larvae that chewed up the floorboards every winter?
 But I digress.
 Disrepair didn’t dampen the magic.
 Not for me, anyway.
 Walking through those oversized double doors, those towering slabs of dark oak that divided the dullness of the real world from the brilliant shimmer of dreamlike possibility, never failed to lift my spirits.

 The lobby set the tone for the showroom to come, with a palpable air of mystery and an abundance of kitschy charm.
 Shadows flickered in the dim lighting provided by scattered, gold-plated oil lamps and a centrally hung electric candelabra, with telescoping rows of gold teeth that glowed above the swathes of eager patrons.
 The color scheme leaned heavily on deep reds and dull golds, which made the room look simultaneously regal and cheap.
 A burgundy-colored carpet that could easily hide a spilled glass of Merlot or a bloodstain within its fibers.
 Gold tassels on the curtain seperating the lobby from the showroom that matched the gold threads embroidered into the curtain itself.

 Unlabeled knickknacks devoured every inch of wall-space.
 At first glance, the ornamentation could appear chaotic.
 The more you looked, however, the more it seemed to fit together like pieces to a puzzle, implying some perverse method to the madness.
 Feathers dangled off the rim of a dreamcatcher to fill the U-shaped emptiness framed by the antlers of a taxidermy deer's head below.
 The borders of scenic painting fit snugly between the legs of an antique artisan’s bench, which the owners had bolted upright, extending laterally from the wall behind where Mr. Baker operated the ticket counter.